cognitedata/dotnet-simulator-utils/docfx_project/docs/implement-routine.md

 }
 ```

-Let's try to run the simulation and see the results.
+Now, run the simulation and view the results.

-Click on the routine and then click on the `Run now` button.
+Select the routine and then select `Run now`.

 ![Running simulation](../images/running-simulation.png)

-When the simulation is finished, you can see the details in the `Run browser` tab.
+When the simulation is completed, you can view the details in the `Run browser` tab.

 ![Simulation details](../images/simulation-details.png)

-Click `View data` to see the results of the simulation.
+Select `View data` to view the simulation results.

 ![Simulation results](../images/simulation-data.png)